-- Ensure precise and repeatable modeling outcomes by standardizing and quantifying structured and unstructured datasets.
+- Ensure precise and repeatable modeling outcomes by standardizing and quantifying structured and unstructured sets of data.

-- Enhance compliance by ensuring your business is complying with industry and government standards by following security protocols during integration.
+- Enhance compliance by ensuring your business complies with industry and government standards by following security protocols during integration.

-A data wrangler can help your business get more precise insights quickly via customer behavior analysis.
-It empowers the marketing team to take business decisions into their hands and make the best of it.
-You can use it to:
+A data munging tool can help your business processes get precise insights quickly via customer behavior analysis.
+It empowers the marketing team to take business decisions into their hands and make the best of them.
+You can use data wrangling tools to:

 - Decrease the time spent on data preparation for analysis